OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cd/index.md

 ![](testdeployment.png "width=500")

 To prove this we can rerun the runbook **Get Service** in the **Test** environment.
-We can seet that a new load balancer host name has been created for the new service resource:
+We can see that a new load balancer host name has been created for the new service resource:

 ![](testlb.png "width=500")